nla-group/classix/README.md

 The data point Bert is in group 1, which has been merged into cluster #1.
 ```

-Similarly, we can track the pair of objects and ccompare them:
+Similarly, we can explain the cluster assignment of two data points as follows:

 ```Python
 clx.explain(index1='Tom', index2='Bert', plot=True, sp_fontsize=12)